tradecloud/tradecloud-docs-api-v2/checklist.md

 ## Checklist Architecture Design

-When you are going to connect your ERP to Tradecloud One, you have to make some **integration architecture decisions**
+When you are going to connect your ERP to Tradecloud One, you have to make some **integration architecture decisions**:

 ### Connector or API Integration?

-- [ ] Should I buy a Connector or build an API integration?
+- [ ] **Should I buy a Connector or build an API integration?**

 This mainly depends on your ERP system.
 If your ERP is compaible with one of the Tradecloud connectors below, we advise to use one of our connectors.
 These connectors already contain the necessary components, message flows and data transformations to connect with Tradecloud One.